ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 31-Notes.md

 **Str4d** - The number of nodes would be fine, the ways in which nodes are connected is more the sort of thing I'd want to be careful about.

-**Daira** - Even if it's, in principle public information you don't want to make it too easy for an attacker.
+**Daira** - Even if it is in principle public information, you don't want to make it too easy for an attacker.

 **Steven** - Good seeing everyone again, thanks for all the comments and input.